aridjayarecipes/cutesrecipes.web.app/content/post/1737-easiest-way-to-make-perfect-eggless-carrot-cake-with-whole-wheat-flour.md

 1. To prepare the frosting, add 1/4 cup softened butter, remaining 3/4 cups sugar and 4 oz cream cheese to a bowl.
 Beat well to form a smooth frosting.
 Layer the top of the cooled cake with the frosting.
 Sprinkle a dash of cinnamon if you like.

-It&#39;s filled with carrot goodness and has a delicious cinnamon-y taste, and as if that were not enough, it is topped with luscious cream cheese glaze!
+It's filled with carrot goodness and has a delicious cinnamon-y taste, and as if that were not enough, it is topped with luscious cream cheese glaze!
 It comes together easily and is wonderful for breakfast, afternoon snack, or dessert.
 My younger son loves carrot cake and so I sometimes prepare in microwave as well(No condensed milk required) but I have very quick and easy eggless basic cake batter recipe to follow in which I use condensed milk as usual but see the recipe below if you prefer without condensed milk.
 You can bake an eggless cake and it still can taste amazing.
 You must have tried cakes of different flavors but a cake made up of carrot and whole.

 So that's going to wrap this up for this exceptional food eggless carrot cake (with whole-wheat flour) recipe.
 Thank you very much for your time.
 I'm sure that you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to save this page in your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!